Russell-Waterhouse/blog/content/post/advice.md

 ## Back to the Real World

 Of course, the real world isn't just mountaineers.
-It's merchants and engineers and single mothers and venture captalists and singers and forklift operators and fast food managers and mountaineers and everyone else.
+It's merchants and engineers and single mothers and venture capitalists and singers and forklift operators and fast food managers and mountaineers and everyone else.

 So when you read advice on the internet telling you to do ANYTHING, any